 Welcome to Body Corporate Matters

-The people behind www.bodycorporatematters.com.au, Garry Maynard and Mary McLean have joined Owners Corporation Network, the national organisation for unit owners.
-We encourage readers of this website to consider joining this owners’ self-help and advocacy group as well.
+Mary McLean is a member of the Owners Corporation Network, the national organisation for unit owners.
+Mary encourages unit owners to consider joining this owners’ self-help and advocacy group.

 People can find out more about OCN through their website www.ocn.org.au